 - Punch the dough down and divide into 16 balls.
 Place on the counter and cover with a kitchen towel.
 Let rise for another 15 minutes.

-On the Stovetop in a Dutch Oven or the Griddle
+On the Stovetop in a Dutch Oven, Cast Iron Pan, or Griddle

-- Bring a Dutch oven or griddle to medium to medium-low Heat.
+- Bring a Dutch oven, cast iron pan, or griddle to medium to medium-low heat.
 On my stove, this means that I set the dial to a “#4” out of “#10” for the burner.
 This may vary on your stove.

 - Roll out one of the balls of dough to ⅛ inch thickness.
 It should be fairly thin.
 It will puff up while baking.